Chemical-Free Aussie Beekeeper Cautions Beeswax Candle Users… Learn What High Demand For Local Beeswax Is Doing To The Bees.

 My perception of beeswax candles is now very different.
 What seemed like a good natural choice of candle for my health and home is now not so clear cut.
 The question and challenge remains… What’s best for the bees?
 Because what’s best for the bees is best for you, me and the generations to come.
 Something to think about.

-And Chris’s Lemon Canary does offer beeswax in their natural candles when they have a surplus stock available.
-His organic beeswax is most often blended with coconut wax and soy wax in an ongoing quest to create the perfect candle wax combination.
-There is also a range of 100% pure organic beeswax candles too.
+Some responsible bee loving candle makers do offer beeswax in their natural candles when there is surplus stock available.
+Beeswax is most often blended with coconut wax and soy wax in an ongoing quest to create the perfect candle wax combination.

 YOU MIGHT ALSO LIKE THIS…